Creating and Running a Slim Project in ServBay

 Using the illuminate/database Component

-Let's use Laravel’s database component (illuminate/database
+We’ll use Laravel’s database package (illuminate/database

-) as the ORM/query builder.
+) as the ORM and query builder.

-Install illuminate/database: In your project root
+Install illuminate/database: In your project root, add the dependency:

 /Applications/ServBay/www/servbay-slim-app

-:bashcomposer require illuminate/database
+bashcomposer require illuminate/database

 public/index.php

-: Afterrequire __DIR__ . '/../vendor/autoload.php';
+: Add the following afterrequire __DIR__ . '/../vendor/autoload.php';

-), add:php// ... other require and use statements ... use Illuminate\Database\Capsule\Manager as Capsule; // Initialize Eloquent ORM $capsule = new Capsule; // Add DB connection config (modify driver and params as needed) $capsule->addConnection([ 'driver' => 'mysql', // or 'pgsql' 'host' => '127.0.0.1', 'database' => 'servbay_slim_app', // your DB name 'username' => 'root', // your DB username 'password' => 'password', // your DB password 'charset' => 'utf8mb4', // for MySQL 'collation' => 'utf8mb4_unicode_ci', // for MySQL 'prefix' => '', // PostgreSQL requires the schema param // 'schema' => 'public', ]); // Make Capsule available globally $capsule->setAsGlobal(); // Boot Eloquent $capsule->bootEloquent(); // ... create Slim app instance ($app = AppFactory::create();) ...
+.php// ...
+Other require and use statements ... use Illuminate\Database\Capsule\Manager as Capsule; // Import Capsule manager // Initialize Eloquent ORM $capsule = new Capsule; // Add database connection configuration (change driver/params as needed) $capsule->addConnection([ 'driver' => 'mysql', // Or 'pgsql' 'host' => '127.0.0.1', 'database' => 'servbay_slim_app', // Your database name 'username' => 'root', // Your DB username 'password' => 'password', // Your DB password 'charset' => 'utf8mb4', // Recommended for MySQL 'collation' => 'utf8mb4_unicode_ci', // Recommended for MySQL 'prefix' => '', // PostgreSQL requires the schema parameter // 'schema' => 'public', ]); // Make the Capsule instance globally accessible $capsule->setAsGlobal(); // Boot Eloquent $capsule->bootEloquent(); // ...
+Create Slim app instance ($app = AppFactory::create();) ...

 1